 by Andrew Clements (2005)

-Lunch Money is another Andrew Clements special and the second title offered by Read to Them to be recommended for One School, One Book and One District, One Book – following the popular Frindle.
+Lunch Money is another Andrew Clements special and the second title offered by Read to Them, following the popular Frindle.

-Eventually Greg and Mara compete for sales with their own dueling comic books.
+Eventually Greg and Maura compete for sales with their dueling comic books.
 But Clements never lets the story or its theme hold still.
-Students and families will learn about how to make money as a youth; and how to make and distribute home-made comics for sale.
-They will also have to navigate the world of worrying adults, some of whom look warily upon money scheming students.
-After the intervention of a wise, well-meaning teacher – which is by turns funny and frustrating and touching – Greg must then manage his complicated feelings for Mara.
-His envy and frustration turn into something much more complicated and touching – and moving.
+Students and families will learn about how to make money as a youth and how to make and sell home-made comics.
+Greg and Maura have to navigate the world of worrying adults, some of whom look warily upon money scheming students.
+After the intervention of a wise, well-meaning teacher – which is by turns funny and frustrating and touching – Greg must manage his complicated feelings for Maura.
+His envy and frustration turn into something much more complicated, touching, and moving.

-Ultimately Lunch Money becomes a morality tale for a complicated and fraught topic – but one perfect for students ready to learn a little more something about the imminent real world.
+Ultimately Lunch Money becomes a morality tale for a complicated and fraught topic, one perfect for students ready to learn a little more about the imminent real world.
 What does it mean to be greedy?
-What are the limits of entrepreneurialism?
+What are the limits of entrepreneurship?
 Is it bad or good to constantly scheme to make money?
-It’s the American Way – and yet some aspects make some of us uncomfortable.
-Should there be any restrictions on Greg’s (and Mara’s) entrepreneurial projects?
+It’s the American Way, and yet some aspects might make some of us uncomfortable.
+Should there be any restrictions on Greg’s (and Maura’s) entrepreneurial projects?

-Clements fills his novel with a full range of topics and themes, characters and scenarios that captivates students and will stimulate families, sparking and allowing for a hearty range of discussion topics.
-Clements writes brisk, accessible, stimulating prose and dialogue.
-And he gives families and schools some big picture questions to think about – ones they will surely think and talk about beyond elementary school.
+Clements fills his novel with a full range of topics and themes, characters and scenarios that will captivate students and stimulate families, sparking a hearty range of discussion.
+Clements writes clear, bright prose and dialogue, giving families and schools some big picture questions to think about, ones your students will surely think and talk about beyond elementary school.